 Am I at an advantage if I made my own films, or took film/photo courses in high school?

 Prior experience in filmmaking might be useful, but it isn’t required for admission.
-We’re partial to students with a strong interest in filmmaking, students who have interests in other fields and present themselves as compatible fits for the overall philosophy of the program.
+While we’re partial to students with a strong interest in filmmaking, students who have interests in other fields and present themselves as compatible for the overall philosophy of the program can still excel in our program.
 For this reason, we do not necessarily favor applicants with extensive past experience over applicants who do not.

-Do I need drawing skills to apply for Film BA (Cinema)?
+Do I need drawing skills to apply for Cinema?

 No. Independent filmmakers who know how to draw find these skills helpful in creating storyboards for pre-production, but there are many ways to create storyboards.

-Why is a second major required for Film BA (Cinema) students?
+Why is a second major required for Cinema students?

 Filmmakers need to have something to say before making a film!
 Students are required to pursue a second major, or a double minor, in the College of Humanities and Science to ensure there is a source for inspiration and active academic stimulation.